Karumi/project-quality-assurance/methodology.md

 ### Events
 #### Sprint

-The Sprint is a timebox of one week during which the team produces a potentially shippable product **Increment**.
+The Sprint is a timebox of one week or two weeks during which the team produces a potentially shippable product **Increment**.
+The team itself define the timebox at the begining of the project and adapt it if needed.

 #### Sprint Planning

 The team starts out a Sprint with a discussion to determine which items from the product backlog they will work on during the Sprint.
 The end result of Sprint Planning is the Sprint Backlog.

 Sprint Planning typically occurs in two parts.
 In the first part, the product owner and the rest of the team agree on which product backlog items will be included in the Sprint.
+If team is small and know wells the set of feature it's done during the Sprint Planning meeting if not, it's prepared in advance to be ready to review during the sprint planning meeting.

 In the Second Part of Sprint Planning, the team determines how they will successfully deliver the identified product backlog items as part of the potentially shippable product increment.
 The team may identify specific tasks necessary to make that happen if that is one of their practices.
 The product backlog items identified for delivery and tasks if applicable, makes up the Sprint Backlog.